More Able students

 Hatch End High School’s status as a truly comprehensive, non-selective school and our We CARE ethos means we have a culture where high achievement is valued and high expectations are held by all.

-Hatch End High School aims to provide the best possible education to meet the individual needs of all students and to help them achieve their full potential.
+Through a curriculum which is 'ambitious for all', we aim to provide the best possible education to meet the individual needs of all students and to help them achieve their full potential.
 Students who have demonstrated high achievement, and whose previous assessments indicate possible future high achievement, should be recognised by the school and supported in their development, within and outside of the classroom.

 How do we identify the most able students at Hatch End High School?